HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/string-variable-reflection.md

 [tags]: / "reflection,dead-code-elimination"

-# Access a field using a string
+# Access a field by string

 This snippet shows how to use a string as a variable identifier using reflection.